5 In-House Legal Software Every Law Firm Should Use

 4. Matter Management Software

-It makes task management and legal workflows much easier by automating tasks, keeping an eye on those critical deadlines, and making sure everyone on the team is in the loop.
+It makes task management and legal workflows much easier by automating administrative tasks, keeping an eye on those critical deadlines, and making sure internal and external stakeholders are in the loop.

 As a result of the extra operational efficiency, in-house legal teams have more time to work on more complicated legal work.